All Episodes

 And I'm laying out what that will mean for this country.

-You know, right now I would tell people you can't fix New York at this point.
+You know, right now, I would tell people, you can't fix New York at this point.

-It is if you if you don't want to pay all of this money for this colossal screw up.
+It is, if you don't want to pay all of this money for this colossal screw-up, my advice is if you can move.

-And it's people are already doing it.
+And people are already doing it.

 They're leaving these states.